 When a solvent company has little money in the bank and few assets, a striking off would be most suitable since it is quicker and cheaper.

 However, if a company has a substantial amount of money to distribute among shareholders and has a good amount of assets, working with an insolvency practitioner on a MVL is best.
 Here you, as a director, have more control and involvement in distributing assets.
-Likewise, benefits come from entrepreneur's relief of which can be benefitted from.
+Likewise, benefits come from Business Asset Disposal Relief of which can be benefitted from.
 This often leads to a hefty tax saving since it allows you to pay a reduced 10% rate of capital gains tax when selling, disposing of or closing your company.